Glossary of PA Terms - M

 A specific section of some songs.
 This section, when present, typically has a significantly different 'feel' to the other sections of the song − it is neither a verse nor a refrain.
 It most usually occurs just once in the song, and may or may not be included within a vocal part.
 It may sometimes be referred to as a 'bridge'.
 The term originated because this section was conventionally 8 bars long and occurred close to the middle of the song, however these attributes no longer always apply in practice.

 The musical note produced by the 'C' key close to the centre of a full-sized piano keyboard − the fourth 'C' on the keyboard (counting from the left), also called 'C4'.
 In the concert pitch tuning scheme the fundamental frequency of this note is approximately 261.6256 Hz.
-See also Pitch, Octave and Concert pitch.
+See also Pitch and Octave.

 An abbreviation for 'musical instrument digital interface'.
 A standard originally intended for the interconnection of musical devices (not just instruments), allowing them to communicate with each other digitally.
 It is most commonly used for connections between keyboards, sequencers (whether dedicated or computer-based), sound-generators and effects units.
 However, the standardisation and reliability of the MIDI interface has led to its adoption for other control purposes, unconnected with the creation of music, such as stage lighting control (compare DMX) and mixer automation.
 The general term for such arrangements is 'show control'.